allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 Another way to find where problems might lay is voting for a specific event or marking events that indicate where in our flow we are generating / losing money or value.
-For example by green stripes we indicate events where we are earning money, by red stripes where we lose money or value.
+For example by green stripes we indicate events where we are earning money, by red stripes where we are losing money or value.

 ## It is like Pizzas